wizardzcustomkb/60oec/README.md

 Opensource 60% by Thebloodyezkb

 ## Introduction:
-I started this project as a test into the journy of EC case design with the idea of open source it using something new for topre keyboards.
+I started this project as a test into the journy of EC case design with the idea of open source it using something new for topre keyboards here is top mount 60% 60OEC.

 to use this keyboard for fabricatin with the manufactors you will need to provide the following.
 ## Fabrication Materials: